Sriram6000/SA1-Invoice-Processing-Automation-Solution-Architecture/02-solution-approach/architecture-patterns/p1-high-volume-azure-blob-functions-architecture.md

-## Pattern 1 - High Volume / Scalable & Resilient
+## Pattern 1 : High Volume - Azure Blob & Functions Architecture

 This pattern is designed for **large-scale operations** where invoice volumes are extremely high (millions per year) across multiple countries.
 It focuses on **scalability, resilience, and performance**, ensuring the solution can handle global workloads efficiently while maintaining compliance and auditability.